~ The Temple Incident ~

 Cyrene stared at the God of War as fury took the place of horror.
 She advanced on the god, pushing her face in his, hissing, "You might try, Ares, but you will never have my Xena.
 Take your servant's body, bury it or burn it.
 I'll tell the children he died in battle.
 Go, do not darken my door again or I promise you, I will move Olympus and earth to defy you."

 "Cyrene?
 My name's Hesphas, I was your husband's sergeant.
 Um, I have some very bad news, ma'am, he died on the road home from our victory party, slain by robbers we guess.
-What do you want us to do with the body?"
+What do you want us to do with the body?" the soldier asked as he stood in the doorway.

 She looked up wearily at the young man.
 "Just bury him where he fell," she whispered.
 He nodded, then turned and left.

 All three of the children were stunned by the news that their father was dead.
-Cyrene arranged for a memorial service, feeling like she was going through the motions, not really feeling anything.
+Cyrene arranged for a memorial service, feeling like she was going through the motions, not feeling anything.
 Sometimes, she convinced herself that he had died by the roadside and not by her hands.
 She guessed that she was in shock, like she had heard some of her husband's men talk about soldiers in battle, or after battle.
 Xena took it the hardest, she was a daddy's girl, but she eventually rebounded.
 Cyrene couldn't seem to shake her lethargy, however.

-One evening, Diedra, Rebeka and Diana came over for a late supper.
+One evening, Diedra, Rebeka and Diana came over to the inn for a late supper.
 Rebecka agreed to supervise the four children while they ate their dessert as Diedra steered Cyrene down by the river for a private chat.
 They found their private nook, sitting on tree roots, watching the river.
 Cyrene did not say anything for a long time, just stared into the water, then finally laid her head on her best friend's shoulder and shed the tears that had been bottled up for the past month.
 Diedra wrapped her arms around Cyrene, rocking her, letting her weep until she had no more tears.

 "Cyrene, tell me, what happened?"
 Diedra asked gently, stroking Cyrene's face, wiping traces of tears.

-"Gods, Cyrene, what a burden to bear."
+"Gods, Cyrene, what a burden to bear," Diedra said, rubbing circles on her friend's back.

 Diedra slipped a hand under Cyrene's chin and gently lifted her head up.
 "My dear friend, you just carry on.
 Don't let the children know that you killed their father, it was self-defense, but let them think he died a hero.
 Rebecka and I will help you as much as we can."